-6.4 Replace the GR874-WN short circuit termination with the GR874-WN3 short circuit termination and repeat steps 6.1 - 6.3 using the network analyzer and the instructions in Section 6.4 of the "Network Analyzer" handout.
+6.4 Replace the GR874-WN (or GR874-WN3) short circuit termination with the GR874-WN3 (or GR874-WN) short circuit termination and repeat steps 6.1 - 6.3 using the network analyzer and the instructions in Section 6.4 of the "Network Analyzer" handout.

 6.5 In your report compare the results of your measurements with theoretical predictions and comment on possible causes of any discrepancies observed.
-Note that the values of Q_e , offset distance h and phase θ should be the same for both cavity lengths.
+Note that the values of Q_e and phase θ should be the same for both cavity lengths.
 Relate the difference in frequencies for the two cavity lengths to the difference in lengths l .